 The ending to Lufia and the Fortress of Doom is particularly poignant, though it ends on a hopeful note.

-The ending of Lufia II is perhaps even more so, especially since if you played the first game, you know what's coming.
+The ending of Lufia II is perhaps even sadder, especially since if you played the first game, you know what's coming.

-No, try and imagine what the ending of Lufia II is like if you've never even heard of the first game.
-That was this troper's experience...
+Try and imagine what the ending of Lufia II is like if you've never even heard of the first game.

 Lufia & The Fortress of Doom has Arugo and Hero's conversation after The Reveal, wherein Arugo asks how Hero plans to deal with Lufia's very existence enabling the Sinstrals to endlessly reincarnate.
 Arugo starts to suspect Hero is actually willing to kill her to break the cycle — and to make matters worse, Lufia overhears this part.

 The ending has Lufia live at the cost of her memories and magic.

 The ending to Lufia: Curse of the Sinistrals is a tearjerker for a different reason.
 Being a re-imagining of Lufia II: Rise of the Sinistrals, the game finally has a happy ending if you beat the game on New Game+, which means that after 15 years since the game's original release, Maxim and Selan finally get to go home and raise their son instead of dying on Doom Island.